Estate Planning Probate

-Many clients have heard of what a 1031 exchange is or how it can benefit them but do not know how to follow the detailed rules in order to receive the benefits of such an exchange.
-In general, a taxpayer is allowed by Internal Revenue Code Section 1031 to defer current recognition of capital gains tax on the exchange of property that is held either for productive use in a trade or business or for investment.
-This type of transaction is commonly known as a tax-deferred exchange or a 1031 exchange.
+Many clients have heard of what a 1031 exchange is or how it can benefit them, but do not know how to follow the detailed rules in order to receive these benefits.
+In general, a taxpayer is allowed by Internal Revenue Code Section 1031 to defer current recognition of capital gains tax on the exchange of property that is held for productive use in a trade, business, or investment.
+This type of transaction is commonly known as a tax-deferred exchange, or a 1031 exchange.

-In simplified terms, a 1031 exchange involves an owner of real property who sells that property (Relinquished Property) and then acquires another property (Replacement Property).
+In simplified terms, a 1031 exchange involves the sale of a real property by the owner.
+This property is then known as Relinquished Property.
+The property that the owner then acquires is known as the Replacement Property.
 The Relinquished Property and the Replacement Property must be held for productive use in a trade or business, or for investment.

 In order to qualify for the tax-deferral, the transaction must be an exchange of two properties as opposed to an acquisition of money from the sale of the Relinquished Property and then a purchase of the Replacement Property with those funds.